 Google Photos is Google's answer to storing photos for access across devices.
 If you're already comfortable in the Google sphere of apps, then you know that they are already rocking the file-sharing world with Google Drive.

 Google Photos is the picture-focused arm of the Google universe.
 You can actually store high resolution (not full size) versions of your files on their servers for FREE!

-PROS: It’s free for high-resolution versions of you photos, though not full-resolution.
-It integrates seamlessly with Android/Google phones, although it’s also available on iOS devices and Mac computers.
-You can set it to automatically backup from your computer.
+PROS: It's free for high-resolution versions of your photos, though not full-resolution.
+It integrates seamlessly with Android/Google phones, although it's also available on iOS devices and Mac computers.
+You can set it to automatically back up from your computer.

 PRICING: Google Photos is free for files lower than 2048px (which is pretty high res for beginner cameras).
-You can pay for the ability to store high-res versions, and those would count against your Google Drive storage space.
-Up to 15 G of larger files stored for free (including everything in your Google Drive), before higher priced plans kick in.
+You can pay for the ability to store high-res versions and those would count against your Google Drive storage space.
+You can store up to 15 G of larger files for free (including everything in your Google Drive) before higher-priced plans kick in.

 iCloud is an Apple-universe syncing service for your devices.
 The iCloud is meant for safekeeping (aka device backups) and easy sharing of those files between family members.

 Most Apple device users already use the iCloud Photo Library to gather & backup pictures between their devices.
 You can also turn on the function to put the full quality pictures in the cloud and only store lower res pictures on your phone, which gives you space for more photos.

 PROS: iCloud is fantastic for backing up photos you take on your phone.
 It automatically frees up space on your phone if you set it up to do so, and allows you easy access to photos on your home computer as well.